 There are certain instances in poker where a high card is utilised apart from the one where it is used as a tie-breaker.
 Below are some of the other situations where a High card can be utilised:

-While Randomly selecting a Player or any number of Players
+While randomly selecting a Player or any number of Players

 While Assigning the Bring-In